gilbertk23/Code-R.O.B/README.md

 historical branches: oldest -> newest
 - `Tile-Map-Proof-of-Concept` proof of concept for level display functionality.
 - `tilemap-proof-2` contains an early prototype for level display expanded from the previous branch.

-currently being worked on:
 - `level_editor_v0.1` contains a very limited level editor, evolved from `tilemap-proof-2`, with change-able tiles.
 The start of OOP implementation for the level editor starts here.

+currently being worked on:
+- `Level_Editor_v0.2` will have all of the major functionality re-factored into OOP, with much expanded functionality (e.g. persistent maps via file creation, bounding-boxes for each tile for use in collision detection)

 ## Documentation